-The shell is designed of ABS plastic, but the car is big (1/10 scale) so Fido will have a tough time picking it up in his mouth.
-Also, the low ride and the big tires make it stable and pretty difficult to knock down.
-Overall, this RC car is a great toy for a child and a fantastic thing to chase for a dog.
-Even better, the shell doesn’t have any parts that will come off so Fido is safe from accidentally swallowing anything from the car’s body.
+With an ABS plastic shell, this car is big (1/10 scale), so Fido will have a tough time picking it up in his mouth.
+Also, the low ride and the big tires make it stable and tricky to knockdown.
+Overall, this RC car is an excellent toy for a child and a fantastic thing to chase for a dog.
+Even better, the shell doesn’t have any parts that will come off, so Fido is safe from accidentally swallowing anything from the car’s body.

 Skull Racing Mini Baja Monster Truck

-If the first two options were mostly designed to be chased by large dogs, this little one is great for smaller guys.
+If the first two options are best for big dogs to chase, this little one is great for smaller guys.
 It is the miniature version of a monster truck (1/24 scale), with big rubber tires that take it through all sorts of rough terrain.

-It is fast enough for a small dog and it’s not loud so they’ll get scared.
-I don’t recommend it for a larger dog as it’s easy to chew and some parts may even be swallowed.
-But, the durable plastic body will easily resist the bumps from a small breed dog with a small mouth.
+It is fast enough for a small dog, and it’s not loud, so they’ll get scared.
+I don’t recommend it for a larger dog as it’s easy to chew, and your dog could even swallow some parts.
+But, the durable plastic body can resist bumps from a small breed dog with a little mouth.

-The mini truck is a lot of fun to drive but you have to consider its size before you start a race on the ground – big obstacles are a problem so organize accordingly.
+The mini truck is a lot of fun to drive, but you have to consider its size before you start a race on the ground – significant obstacles are a problem, so organize accordingly.

 The bottom line about remote control car for dogs